APM frequently asked questions (FAQs).

 • All questions will be compulsory; there will be no choice in Section B

-• Section A will continue to be a 50 mark case study style question but will focus on topics from syllabus sections A, C and D.
+• Section A will continue to be a 50-mark case study style question but will focus on topics from syllabus sections A and B.

-• Section B will contain two 25 mark questions; one of which will focus mainly on a topic from syllabus section E with a supporting topic from elsewhere in the syllabus and the other question can come from any syllabus section.
+• Section B will contain two 25-mark questions; one of which will come mainly from syllabus section C and one will come mainly from syllabus section D.

 How is Advanced Performance Management different from the Performance Management exam?